-Network incident management is integral to the running of an organization's IT network.
-The end goal of network incident management is simple—restore the service or functionality as quickly as possible in the event of an outage.
+Network incident management is integral to run an organization's IT network.
+The end goal of network incident management is simple; restore the service or functionality as quickly as possible in the event of an outage.

-Incident management sounds simple enough, but to do it efficiently and consistently, an IT operations team needs to be on their toes, constantly abreast of the network happenings, and following a set of procedures systematically.
+Incident management sounds simple enough, but to do it efficiently and consistently, an IT operations team needs to be on their toes, constantly abreast of the network happenings, and have to follow a set of procedures systematically.